Where do you post your competitive bid documents and the results?

 By adjusting your settings in Ariba, you can receive notifications of EPOs, which allow you to be paid early in exchange for a sliding scale discount (calculated daily).
 These offers are completely optional and you can choose to accept on an invoice-by-invoice basis.

-If you don't want to accept the EPO, and want to continue being paid as usual, you can simply ignore the offer.
+If you don't want to accept the EPO and want to continue being paid as usual, just ignore the offer.

 Why have we introduced EPOs?

 To give you greater control over your cash flow by giving you the option to be paid early.